OleBialas/posner_task/README.md

 # Posner

-This is an implementation of the Posner attention cueing task [^1] implemented using the Psychopy software package.
+This is an implementation of the Posner attention cueing task [^1] implemented using the PsychoPy software package.

 ## Installation
-Because Psychopy has a lot of dependencies, it is recommended to install the package into a new environment using Python version 3.8 (this package does not require a specific version but Psychopy is does).
+It is recommended to install the package into a new environment using Python version 3.10 (this package does not require a specific version but it depends on PsychoPy which does).

 For example, using conda
 ```sh